One of our main goals is to keep your account safe from fraud. One of the best ways we can do this is to inform our members about prevalent scams.

 - A new friend request or message from an “old friend” attempting to reconnect.

-- An individual who states they recently lost a spouse or experiences a tragic event.
+- An individual who states they recently lost a spouse or experienced a tragic event.
 This pulls on people’s heartstrings in a manner that someone may feel guilty ignoring the attempt to connect.

 - These individuals often claim to be a US Citizen traveling or working outside of the country.